omarsou/gtas/README.md

-# gtas
-GTA-S : Graph Transformer for binding Affinity using atomic diStance
+# GTA-S : Graph Transformer for binding affinity using atomic diStance